dsRNAmax: a multi-target chimeric dsRNA designer for safe and effective crop protection

 This article is not in any list yet, why not save it to one of your lists.Abstract

-Crop protection is undergoing significant evolution, transitioning toward sustainable approaches that minimise impacts on the environment and human health.
-Exogenous application of double-stranded RNA (dsRNA) that silences pest or pathogen genes via RNAi (RNA interference) has promise as a safe and effective next generation crop protection platform without the need for genetic modification.
+Crop protection is undergoing significant evolution, transitioning towards sustainable approaches that minimize impacts on the environment and human health.
+Exogenous application of double-stranded RNA (dsRNA) that silences pest or pathogen genes via RNA interference (RNAi) has promise as a safe and effective next-generation crop protection platform without the need for genetic modification.
 However, exogenous dsRNA application at scale presents challenges.
 Specifically, a single dsRNA sequence needs to balance targeting the standing variation in a target pest or pathogen group against the potential for adverse impacts in a vast array of non-target and beneficial organisms at the application site and broader environment.
-To address these competing demands, we present dsRNAmax ( https://github.com/sfletc/dsRNAmax ), a software package that employs k -mer based assembly of chimeric dsRNA sequences to target multiple related RNA sequences, to broaden the target spectrum.
-The package ensures designed dsRNAs have no defined contiguous sequence homology with any off-target sequences, which can range from single transcriptomes through to metagenome sequence data and beyond.
+To address these competing demands, we present dsRNAmax (https://github.com/sfletc/dsRNAmax), a software package that employs k-mer-based assembly of chimeric dsRNA sequences to target multiple related RNA sequences, to broaden the target spectrum.
+The package ensures that designed dsRNAs have no defined contiguous sequence homology with any off-target sequences, which can range from single transcriptomes through to metagenome sequence data and beyond.
 The efficacy of this package is demonstrated by a dsRNAmax-designed dsRNA that inhibits multiple root-knot nematode species but not a non-target nematode species, despite its susceptibility to environmental RNAi and high homology of the target gene.